True personal freedom is to live as you are, to do what you want, and to spend time with people you like.

 We don’t want to suffer through things that make us feel bad.
 Why?
-The reason we’re in pain is that we fear suffering.
+The reason we’re in pain is that we fear to suffer.
 When you welcome it, you will find that suffering is merely suffering.
 It will not break you.
 In fact, it will make you stronger.

 Next time something bad happens, smile, say bring it on and be free.
 And continuously do hard things in your life.
 Remind yourself to give up the comfort of your safe life.

 Money makes the world go round is what people say.
 It’s true.
 You can’t do much without money.
 But we fear that we run out of money.
 That fear is completely unnecessary.